SovereignCloudStack/website/_i18n/en/events.md

 ### Registrations

-Registrierations for all events from the SCS project are happening via our [events page](https://events.scs.community/).
+Registrations for all events from the SCS project are happening via our [events page](https://events.scs.community/).

 <!--TODO: ## Events with contributions from SCS-->